asveloper/meteor-react-material-app/README.md

-Meteor + React + Material UI base
+<h1>Meteor + React + Material UI base<h1>

-Currently the Meteor-React packages (react-packages) aren’t in the public index and the react package doesn’t run nice with Material UI package (see #11), so we'll install React via browserify and the rest a la Meteor way.
+<p>Currently the Meteor-React packages (react-packages) aren’t in the public index and the react package doesn’t run nice with Material UI package, so we'll install React via browserify and the rest a la Meteor way.</p>

 <pre>
   git clone https://github.com/meteor/react-packages /path/to/react-packages